nguyendanph/nguyendanph/README.md

 - 👋 Hi, I’m Dan Nguyen
 - 👀 I’m interested in Web Development, AI and Machine Learning.
 - 🌱 I’m currently learning and working with Javascript and Python and its framework.
-- 💞️ I’m looking to collaborate on open source
+- 💞️ I’m looking to collaborate on open-source repository and increase technical knowledge.
-- 📫 You can reach me at : dan.ph.nguyen@gmail.com
+- 📫 You can reach me at : dan.ph.nguyen@gmail.com.

 <!---